 Our ancient coastline and ports offers unique opportunities for encounters from sea and shore.
 There are many short walks to take, headlands to picnic on and a small fleet of passionate boat operators.

-Experience a close encounter at sea or on-shore, be amazed by the unique relationship between orca and man and discover what we’ve learnt about these saltwater giants in recent years.
-And if you want to celebrate the migration with the locals, head to the Eden Whale Festival from October 30 to November 1.
+Discover the unique relationship that formed between orca and man on the Killer Whale Trail and discover what we've learnt about these saltwater giants in recent years.
+And if you want to celebrate the migration with the locals, head to the Eden Whale Festival from November 2-4.

 Killer Whale Trail

 Take a day trip back in time.
 When boats were made of wood and men were made of steel!

 About our Whales

 Warm blooded, air breathing mammals that we once hunted, and now revere.See more

 Seeing whales from shore is a part of everyday life in spring, follow us on Facebook or ask a local for the latest sightings.See more

 The Sapphire Coast is one of the few places in the world you can see whales feed during their migration.See more